cynthialmy/cynthialmy.github.io/_posts/2025-01-17-ai-solution.md

 **Reality:** After analyzing six months of override data, we discovered that confidence calibration degraded over time.
 Queries about pricing and amendments had higher rejection rates than queries about supplier metadata, even at identical confidence levels.

-**What Happened:** The initial calibration was based on synthetic test cases, not real user behavior.
+**What Happened:** The initial calibration relied on synthetic test cases before we had enough live traffic to mirror real behavior.
 As the query distribution shifted (more complex pricing questions, fewer simple lookups), the confidence-to-accuracy mapping became misaligned.

 **System Adaptation:**
 - Introduced query-type-specific confidence thresholds (pricing queries required 0.90, metadata queries required 0.80)